Restream/reindexer/float_vector.md

 Supported filtering operations on floating-point vector fields are `KNN`, `Empty`, and `Any`.
 It is not possible to use multiple `KNN` filters in a query, and it is impossible to combine filtering by `KNN` and fulltext.

 Parameters set for `KNN`-query depends on the specific index type.
-The only required parameter for `KNN` is `k` - the maximum number of documents returned from the index for subsequent filtering.
+It is required to specify `k` or `radius` (or both) for every index type. `k` is the maximum number of documents returned from the index for subsequent filtering.

-> #### Range search
-> In addition to the parameter `k`, the query results can also be filtered by a `rank`-value using the parameter, wich called `radius`.
+In addition to the parameter `k` (or instead it), the query results can also be filtered by a `rank`-value using the parameter `radius`.
 It's named so because, under the `L2`-metric, it restricts vectors from query result to a sphere of the specified radius.

->
-> *Note: To avoid confusion, for performance optimization, the ranks of vectors in the query result are actually squared distances to the query vector.
+*Note: To avoid confusion, in case of `L2`-metric, for performance optimization, the ranks of vectors in the query result are actually squared distances to the query vector.
 Thus, while the parameter is called `radius`, the passed value is interpreted as the squared distance.*

->
-> - For the `L2`-metric, vectors are discarded if their ranks are greater than the `radius`-parameter value.
+- For the `L2`-metric, vectors are discarded if their ranks are greater than the `radius`-parameter value.
-> - For `cosine` and `inner product` metrics, the logic is reversed: vectors with rank-values less than the threshold are discarded.
+- For `cosine` and `inner product` metrics, the logic is reversed: vectors with rank-values less than the threshold are discarded.
 The `radius`-parameter can also take negative values for these metrics.
-> Both parameters (`k` and `radius`) can be specified together, or only one of them may be used.
+Both parameters (`k` and `radius`) can be specified together, or only one of them may be used.

 When searching by `hnsw` index, you can additionally specify the `ef` parameter.
 Increasing this parameter allows you to get a higher quality result (recall rate), but at the same time slows down the search.